 Your GMAT preparation might take a couple of months, which is why you would require some tips and tricks to get started.
 A few tips and tricks for GMAT preparation are as follows:

-About GMAT Course: How to Find the Best One
+About GMAT Course: How to Find the Best Online Course for GMAT

 Are you wondering how to identify the best GMAT course to help you with your GMAT preparation?
 The best GMAT course would be the one which is a right fit for you and hence, it would depend on your personal preferences.
 There are a couple of factors that influence the choice of the GMAT course, and why it is the right fit for you.
-The factors that do influence your choice of GMAT course are as follows:
+Use these factors to identify the best online course for GMAT:

 - GMAT Course Schedules